bhargavgunreddy/bike-service/README.md

 # bike-service
-React based app to demonstrate ease of development with react
+App based on ES6 and ReactJS to demonstrate ease of development with react

 Prospective tech stack: